leontxh/team16.github.io/readme.md

 Steps for installing the VR Project
 1) Go to https://e-cyclevr.github.io.
+2) Use a VR headset for maximum compatibility

+Alternative:
+1) Run XAMPP
-2) Download or clone the file to local computer htdocs file
+2) Download or clone the file to local computer XAMPP/htdocs folder
-3) Run the file in localhost format, ensure that the index.html is running correctly
+3) Run the file in 127.0.0.1, ensure that the index.html is running correctly

+How to edit the environment settings in the VR application so that users can adapt to different cycling environments.

+1. Start application using Google Chrome.
+2. Point the cursor to the login button.
+3. Point the cursor to login.
+4. The username for admin rights: admin and the password would be: password
+5. Point the cursor to each radio button in the designer settings page to achieve desired environment.

 How does the game promote safe cycling habits
 1. A cyclist has encountered a recent accident on PIE.